dime-coin/core-docs/docs/userguide/wallet-operations.md

 ## Wallet & Database Operation Quick Reference

-* Wallet Recovery: Learn how to recover your wallet in case it becomes corrupted with [salvagewallet](#wallet-recovery-using-salvagewallet), ensuring you can regain access to your dimecoins.
+* **[Wallet Recovery](#wallet-recovery-using-salvagewallet)**: Learn how to recover your wallet in case it becomes corrupted with salvagewallet, ensuring you can regain access to your dimecoins.
+Also effective for cleaning transactions.
+Understand how to clear unconfirmed or problematic transactions from your wallet, helping to resolve issues and declutter your transaction history.

-* Cleaning Transactions: Understand how to clear unconfirmed or problematic transactions from your wallet, helping to resolve issues and declutter your transaction history.
+* **[Rescan](#rescan)** the Dimecoin Blockchain: Discover how to [rescan](#rescan) the [blockchain](../reference/glossary.md#blockchain) to ensure that your [wallet](../reference/glossary.md#wallet) accurately reflects your transactions and balances.
-* Rescan the Dimecoin Blockchain: Discover how to [rescan](#rescan) the [blockchain](../reference/glossary.md#blockchain) to ensure that your [wallet](../reference/glossary.md#wallet) accurately reflects your transactions and balances.
+* **[Rebuild](#reindex)** the Blockchain: Find out how to rebuild the blockchain database, which can be necessary if you encounter database corruption or synchronization problems.

-* Rebuild the Blockchain: Find out how to [reindex](#reindex) the blockchain database, which can be necessary if you encounter database corruption or synchronization problems.
+* **[Wallet Tips - Do's/Don'ts](#wallet-tips)** : Learn some useful tips on operating the Dimecoin-QT wallet safely and effectively.
+Also, discover some things you should avoid during use of Dimecoin-QT.

 Each of these operations serves a unique purpose and can be instrumental in maintaining the health and accuracy of your wallet.
 Whether you're a new user encountering these terms for the first time or an experienced user looking to refresh your knowledge, this section will provide you with the detailed, step-by-step guidance.